Deisss/python-sockjsroom/README.md

 python-sockjsroom
 =================

-sockjs-tornado multi-room and multi-message type support
+Add multi-room and multi-message type support for sockjs-tornado.